gorshunovr/pan-net-lab/getweather/README.md

 * Go application

 Shell script application essentially calls `curl` and parses JSON with `jq` command.
-This applicaiton appropriately handles absence of required variables, errors running `curl` while fetching API URL, and `jq` errors while parsing JSON data.
+This application appropriately handles absence of required variables, errors running `curl` while fetching API URL, and `jq` errors while parsing JSON data.
 Shell script supports Bash and BusyBox shell syntax.

-Application written in Go utilises [github.com/vascocosta/owm](https://github.com/vascocosta/owm) library.
+Application written in Go utilizes [github.com/vascocosta/owm](https://github.com/vascocosta/owm) library.
 It creates new client interface, calls `WeatherByName`, and prints out necessary values using predefined format.
-This applications appropriately handles absence of `CITY_NAME`, but fails to appropriately handle problems with incorrect or missing `OPENWEATHER_API_KEY`; this is due to the HTTP code 401 Unauthorized not being handled properly by the library.
+This application appropriately handles absence of `CITY_NAME`, but fails to appropriately handle problems with incorrect or missing `OPENWEATHER_API_KEY`; this is due to the HTTP code 401 Unauthorized not being handled properly by the library.
 This can be improved, of course.